Chieflearner/Chieflearner/README.md

 - 👋 Hi, I’m @Chieflearner
-- 👀 I’m interested in web development and ccyber security
+- 👀 I’m interested in web development and cyber security
 - 🌱 I’m currently learning ...webdevelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...erikchidiak01@gmail.com